-Punting wagering on the regional would mean pushing bettors to illegal bookies, offshore websites, or across the Pennsylvania border to place their bets.
+Punting wagering on the regional market would mean pushing bettors to illegal bookies, offshore websites or across the Pennsylvania border to place their bets.
 Sarlo wants to avoid that situation.

 Because of the rigorous nature of amending the state’s constitution, however, Sarlo’s proposal in its current form may not go far enough.
 It might prove more popular to repeal this part of the law altogether.

 Why did NJ ban in-state college sports betting?

 Simply put, it was the consequence of effective lobbying.
 Leaders in the college sports industry made several arguments for a carveout for betting on college sports.